 - Smart shopping cart

-- Voluntary educational platform to allow shared information and aid to those who sign up for the system
+- A voluntary educational platform to allow shared information and aid to those who sign up for the system

-- Social project to collect eyeglasses for hose who in need
+- Social project to collect eyeglasses for those who in need

 - Vehicle fuel by organic manure